 “TAC” Transatlantic Council

 Troop 130 is part of the Charlemagne District of BSA’s Transatlantic Council, the European headquarters for the Boy Scouts of America which is based in Mannheim, Germany.
 We pay an annual fixed sum per Scout to the council.
 In return, they organize special events such as Camp Alpine in Kandersteg, the Klondike Derby and the Normandy Jamboree and authorize outings and events.
 They are also our support system for everything ranging from training new Scoutmasters and committee members, to registering the awards and merit badges, advising us on registration and regulations, and ensuring that we have and do everything that we need to run a good Scouting program.
+More information can be found by consulting their website.

 The Roundtable is a local forum composed of various parties involved in the Geneva region of the Boy Scouts of America: the Cub Scouts, the Boy Scouts, their group leaders, the Unit Comissioner, the District Commissioner, and a TAC representative.
 The Roundtable meets periodically to discuss Scouting in Geneva and to organize joint events.